atalayerdgn/TO-DO/README.md

 # ✅ To Do Application

-A simple yet powerful task management application.
+A simple yet task management application.
 Easily manage your daily tasks with a clean and user-friendly interface.

 ---